-Edenicity will also need tractors, earthmovers and emergency vehicles.
-All electric, of course.
-And if they happen to be near a coast, they might specialize in manufacturing watercraft.
-Also electric, of course.
+Edenicity will also need tractors, earthmovers and emergency vehicles—all electric, of course.
+And if they happen to be near a coast, they might specialize in manufacturing watercraft—also electric, of course.
 There may even be aircraft factories.
-And yes, you guessed it, there'll be electric as well.
+And yes, you guessed it, they'll be electric as well.
 Batteries capable of supporting relatively long distance electric flight will be coming online by about 2025.
 And various companies are working on making these aircraft capable of vertical takeoff and landing.

 If they succeed in this, you could fit an airport in just one factory district per city: some 80 times smaller than the typical International Airport.